J.K. Rowling Unapologetically Rips Trump Supporter On Twitter Who ‘Burned’ Books

 She then quipped that thanks to the U.S. Constitution, she enjoys the same right to call him “objectionable and bigoted.”

-[Featured image by s_bukley/shutterstock]
+[Featured Image by s_bukley/Shutterstock]